 Time frame: up to 3 years

-Time of the date of the first documented CR to the date of the first documented relapse or death due to any cause, whichever occurs first (Arm 1 and Arm 2 separately)
+Time from date of the first documented CR to the date of the first documented relapse or death due to any cause, whichever occurs first (Arm 1 and Arm 2 separately)

+Duration of CR is defined as time from the date of the first documented CR to the date of first documented relapse or death due to any cause, whichever occurs first.
 Assessment of duration of CR in participants who achieved a CR.
-This endpoint will not be analyzed since the recommended dose was not determined due to early termination.
+This endpoint was not analyzed since the recommended dose was not determined due to early termination.

 Time frame: up to 3 years

-Percentage of participants achieving CR or complete remission with partial hematological recovery (CRh) and percentage of participants achieving CR or complete remission with incomplete hematological recovery (CRi) (Arm 1 and Arm 2)
+Percentage of participants achieving CR or complete remission with partial hematological recovery (CRh) (Arm 1 & 2)

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.